 Vector control cannot rely on a single solution.
 For sustainable impact, vector control needs to integrate multiple sectors and disciplines, linking efforts in environmental management, health education, governance, and vector control interventions in order to control new and emerging threats.
 The Ministry of Health of Malaysia routinely practices IVM using combinations of source reduction, providing education about dengue, larviciding, space spraying, or environmental management.
 The current project will complement and enhance this approach by looking at a proactive, preventive IVM program with innovations in both application and control.
 The program will use both chemicals and biologicals with different modes of action, targeting mosquitoes and immatures, in conjunction with community participation and education.

-In2Care Mosquito Trap: Auto-Dissemination Device (ADD)
+In2Care Mosquito Station: Auto-Dissemination Device (ADD)

 Around 9000 ADDs will be deployed in high-rise buildings in the urban setting of Putrajaya and Kuala Lumpur.
 The strategy was adapted from In2Care’s standard advice in combination with results from a pilot study in Johor Bahru.
 Smart deployment of ADDs only on floors with higher expected mosquito density was found to be sufficient to reduce the mosquito population in the whole building.